 Updated July 2020

-Dr Giovanna Nordio, a postdoctoral research fellow at the Centre for Neuroimaging Sciences, will be working in collaboration with Mattia and Gill to create an illustrated patient information sheet.
-The project is being funded by a grant from the Wellcome EPSRC Centre for Medical Engineering (CME) Public Engagement Grant Scheme, the aim being to create a visual and modular patient information sheet, that can easily be adapted for different PET / MRI studies.
-Gill’s specific job will be to create adaptable figures and images that go along with the sheet, as well as ensuring that the design of the PIS makes it as accessible as possible to all readers.
+Dr Giovanna Nordio, a postdoctoral research fellow at the Centre for Neuroimaging Sciences, will be working in collaboration with Mattia and Gill to create an illustrated Patient Information Sheet (PIS).
+The project is being funded by a grant from the Wellcome EPSRC Centre for Medical Engineering (CME) Public Engagement Grant Scheme, the aim being to create a visual and modular information sheet, that can easily be adapted for different PET / MRI studies.
+Gill’s specific job will involve creating adaptable figures and images that go along with the sheet, as well as ensuring that the design of the PIS makes it as accessible as possible to all readers.